vishesh-mahale/Expenses-Tracking-System-Java-SpringBoot/README.md

 Expenses Tracking System API Env  Vars.postman_environment
 ```

-To call this API, you will need to add the following environment variables.
+To call this API, you will need to add the below environment variables.

 **Environment Variables:**